cdoremus/MyNotes/Spanish Notes.md

 [[#Table of Contents]]
 # Location related words and phrases
 ## Proximity
-- al lado de.... next to
+- al lado de.... next to, alongside
   - junto (ES)
 - cerca de ... close to or nearby
   - más cercano(a) ... nearest to